 Seward Park Clay Studio RESIDENCY PROGRAM

 Seward Park Clay Studio Resident Artist Program offers a variety of opportunities to clay artists to develop their skills and establish a community of support and professional connections.
 The program is designed to fit a variety of people’s needs with residencies from one to three years.
-These include one-year project residencies, 3-year community residencies, and 3-year work/study residencies.
+These include one-year project residencies or 3-year community residencies.

-There is a monthly rent of $150 associated with this residency.
+There is a monthly fee of $155 associated with this residency.
 There are limited need-based financial aid options available for the one-year residency, for those who qualify.
 Please click here to read the requirements and to fill out a form.

 FACILITIES/TOOLS/MATERIALS